The Juarez Flea Market is only open on Sundays. You are of

 Ein schöner rücken kann auch enzücken.

-Things your Grandmother Told You
+Things your Grandmother Told You This translates to,

 a nice back can also be enchanting.
 My